A collection of tools including a hammer, pliers, screwdriver, wrench, drill bits, wall anchors, and a tape measure, spread out on a wooden surface.

 Regolith-derived “mooncrete”—sintered basalt processed by microwave or laser melting—forms bricks, pavers, and radiation shields.

-Still, the Proof Floats—A Definitive Whisper
+Still, the Proof Floats—A Final Whisper

 Moments later, the rebellious wrench nestles into its magnetic cradle.
 Collective breath.
 Scattered laughter.
 The LED stabilizes; servo motors descend into silence.
 Ali Vega wipes a single tear, hearing tomorrow’s concerto for gears in zero-g.